DocsAI — Full PRD

 Index pages

-- Global index: grid of all projects with doc counts + role badges
+- Global index: sections for public, team, client projects with doc counts + role badges

 - Web UI for editing